Bzver/DLC-Toolkit/README.md

 ### dlc_dataset_augumenter.py

 #### Functionality
 A tool for augmenting DLC datasets by adjusting the tone (brightness, contrast, L/A/B channels) of images to match a reference image or a set of reference images.
-Features an interactive GUI for manual adjustment and an auto-apply option for batch processing.
-Useful for improving model robustness when training data comes from different lighting conditions or camera settings.
+Features a GUI for manual adjustment and an auto-apply option for batch processing.

 #### Required Folder Structure
 The script expects the following structure for DLC labeled data and reference images: